Cristina Fernández de Kirchner: Midterm elections

 The 2009 midterm elections took place a year after the crisis with the farmers.
 The Kirchners were highly unpopular at the time, and people rejected their policies and governing style.
 The growing rates of inflation and crime also eroded their public support.
-Seeking to reverse their declining popularity, Néstor Kirchner led the list for deputy candidates at the Buenos Aires province.
+Seeking to reverse their declining popularity, Néstor Kirchner led the list for deputy candidates in the Buenos Aires province.
 He was narrowly defeated by Francisco de Narváez, who led a Peronist faction opposed to the Kirchners.
 The Kirchners lost the majority of Congress as a result of the election.

-The Front for Victory recovered the majority in both chambers of the Congress during the 2011 presidential elections, when she was re-elected for a second term.
+The Front for Victory recovered the majority in both chambers of Congress during the 2011 presidential elections, when she was re-elected for a second term.
 The party had projects to amend the constitution and allow indefinite reelections, but lacked the supermajority required for it.
-A victory at the 2013 midterm elections would have given such majority, but the party was defeated in most provinces.
+A victory at the 2013 midterm elections would have given such a majority, but the party was defeated in most provinces.
 Sergio Massa, a former cabinet minister of the Kirchners, won in the Buenos Aires Province by nearly 10 points with his new party, the Renewal Front.
 Argentina lacked a big opposition party since the collapse of the Radical Civic Union in 2001.
 Instead, Massa created an alternative party that also stood for Peronism.
 However, the party still retained a simple majority in Congress.
-This election was the first one where teenagers from 16 to 18 could vote.
+This election was the first one in which teenagers from 16 to 18 could vote.
 President Fernández de Kirchner, who had undergone brain surgery some weeks before, was hospitalized during the election and unable to join the campaign.